NSLS-II-BMM/BeamlineManual/docs/motors.rst

    ``xafs_y.llm.value = 5`` or ``xafs_y.hlm.value = 85``

 **Reference wheel**
-   The reference stage is a rotation stage with a `Delrin
+   The reference stage _`Reference` is a rotation stage with a `Delrin
    <https://en.wikipedia.org/wiki/Polyoxymethylene>`_ sample disk
    holding up to 24 reference foils.
 It is calibrated such that the beam passes through the center of a slot every 15 degrees.
 The